foxanthony1/ChaosQuest/README.md

 # ChaosQuest
 It's an adventure!

 The world of Lore is threatened!
 The delicate balance between Order and Chaos has been disrupted.
+At night a fell darkness befalls the land and hordes of monsters appear seeking death and destruction.

-At night hordes of monsters roam the land.
-Some are even adapting to the daylight.
+Some are even adapting to the daylight...

 A Champion is needed.
 Will you step up to the challenge, master the Chaos and defeat the Chaos Dragon?

                                       -------------------------------------------------